Start A Club

 There is a lot to do to start a croquet club and it is a good idea to get a small group together to share the tasks and pool ideas.
 It will normally take some months to get everything in place before the club can open.
 If you know someone who already plays at a club that can be a great help.
 Once you have identified a site and got permission to use it including a representative of the site owner on the group can also be very helpful.

-Setting up a croquet club may seem simple compared with setting up a business but the group should put together a business plan for the first few years of the club's existence including the projected membership, subscription income, other income and costs, both operating and capital.
+Setting up a croquet club may seem simple compared to setting up a business but the group should put together a business plan for the first few years of the club's existence including the projected membership, subscription income, other income and costs, both operating and capital.
 This will help with planning and will be very useful if you decide to apply for grants.
 Your FDO will be able to point you to examples of clubs' business plans.

 Finding a Site